What is the best protein powder for IBS?

 drink wholesome is made with real foods.

 A final reason why we make the best protein powder for IBS sufferers is that we do not use protein concentrates or isolates.
 In contrast, almost all other protein powders are made with one or both of these protein sources.
-Protein concentrates and isolates are super processed, sometimes with chemical agents like hexane, so they look nothing like real food.
+Protein concentrates and isolates are super processed, sometimes with solvents like hexane, so they look nothing like real food.

 unflavored protein powder lifestyle image 1